 - Make it bold and follow it with a paragraph break.

-The headline should be followed by detailed exposition.
+The headline should be followed by a detailed exposition.
 If a consumer clicks to “read more,” you want them to find rich detail about the book.
+This is the meat of your description.
+Give them a taste of the writing they can expect from you while revealing what your book is about.

 - 100+ words detailing the notable topics, themes, plot elements, and features of your book